 The Battle of Fort Dearborn

 The history of Native Americans in Chicago culminates at the federal Fort Dearborn of the early 1800s, located at the mouth of the Chicago River.
 The American settlers there interacted with natives.
 During the War of 1812, Native Americans in Chicago were forced to pick sides between the Americans and the British.
-When American settlers at Fort Dearborn tried to flee to a safer place, a group of Potawatamis who favored the British attacked and killed much of the group.
+When American soldiers at Fort Dearborn were ordered to retreat, a group of Potawatamis who favored the British attacked and killed much of the group.
 Historians disagree on the name of this event, calling it either the Battle of Fort Dearborn or the Fort Dearborn Massacre, though a rose by any other name would smell as…bloody.
+We delve into the history of this historic event on our Architecture Walking Tour for Design Lovers.

 Plaques on the sidewalk along Michigan Avenue and Wacker Drive, pictured above, show the site of Fort Dearborn.
 The southwest bridgehouse of the Michigan Avenue bridge shows a stone relief sculpture that commemorates the massacre.
 Here we see the American Captain William Wells defending civilians from the Native American attack.